Bringing unprecedented reliability and performance to cloud data lakes

 If you are already using Azure Databricks Premium you can explore Delta today using:

-- Databricks Delta quickstart notebook for a simple “hello world” with Databricks Delta
+- Azure Databricks Delta Quickstart for an introduction to Databricks Delta

 If you are not already using Databricks, you can try Databricks Delta for free by signing up for the free Azure Databricks 14 day trial.